kkrt-labs/kakarot/docs/general/decode_a_cairo_trace.md

 And tada!
 You should now be able to understand the reason your cairo program failed with more clarity.

-## Extended kakarot_scripts
+## Extended scripts

-As it's not always obvious which contract triggered the error (Kakarot, account, EVM for the bytecode tests), this extended snippets proved to be more robust as a general purpose debug kakarot_scripts, to be run both from the ef-test and the kakarot repo.
+As it's not always obvious which contract triggered the error (Kakarot, account, EVM for the bytecode tests), this extended snippets proved to be more robust as a general purpose debug script, to be run both from the ef-test and the kakarot repo.

 It basically loads by default all the possible contract sources, looking for them in appropriate directories, and then run the debug tool for each of them.